MiaoQiaowei/Awesome-4D/README.md

 ------

-> We list the papers including survey, static 3d, dynamic 3d, GS models and awosome editing methods.
+> We list the papers including survey,  4D, GS models and awesome editing methods.

 ## Base models